MizaGBF/GBFAP/readme.md

 # Exceptions/Quirks
-* Some skins (and rarely some seasonal characters) reuse the Charge Attack or Attack effect of another version.
+* Some skins and characters reuse the Charge Attack or Attack effect of another version.
 As there is no way to programmatically find it, at least currently, you'll have to set those exceptions manually in `updater.py`.
 First, you'll likely get a `No special set` error for characters without corresponding charge attack.
 Second, characters without corresponding attack effect will use a default one.
-To fix any of those two issues, find out the ID of the Character that it's supposed to borrow the files from and open `update.py` and look for `PATCHES` around line 31.
+To fix any of those two issues, find out the ID of the Character that it's supposed to borrow the files from and open `update.py` and look for `PATCHES` around line 80.
-Simply add a new line in the list (don't forget the comma in the previous one) such as it looks that way:
+Simply add a new line in the list if the ID of the character isn't present such as it looks that way:
-`"ID_CHARA_WITHOUT_OUGI" : ("ID_OUGI_BORROWED_FROM", "", "")`.
+`"ID_CHARA_WITHOUT_OUGI" : ("ID_OUGI_BORROWED_FROM", "ID_ATTACK_BORROWED_FROM"),`.
 Example:
-`"3040232000": ("3040158000", "", "")`.
+`"3040232000": ("3040158000_UU", "phit_3040158000"),`.
-Summer Alexiel (3040232000) is using Grand Alexiel (3040158000) Charge Attack files.
+Summer Alexiel (3040232000) is using Grand Alexiel (3040158000) Charge Attack and Attack files.
-The second value (`''`) is, in the future, if a character/skin ends up borrowing a CA with a weird naming convention, such as a full screen Charge Attack.
-Those have an extra `_s2` or `_s3` in their file names, and will need to be specified at that location.
-The third value (`''`) is for the matching attack effect.
-In a similar fashion, classes must be set in the code too.
+`_UU` indicates tells it to use the corresponding level of uncap but you can also set a specific level (like `01`, `02`, `03`, etc...).
+You can also add `FF` to use the current form in the file name.
 Just look at the full list in `updater.py` for more examples.
 Once the change is done, run `updater.py` again for the concerned characters.